 People let me tell you, there is nothing easier, no need to be afraid.
 But since I get the question so often I thought I’d better show you the process first hand.

-Take two old suitcases.
+Take an old suitcase.
 Don’t worry about imperfections, that goes with the territory.
 Remove – if possible -, stickers, tape and other ‘accessories’.
 Clean thoroughly.
 Prime.

 When I did that first one, I used spray primer.
 These two babies got primed with a regular good quality primer and cheap brush.
 I personally prefer the second method because it is easier to get into all the nooks and crannies with a brush.
 But either way, just prime that baby.

-Here is that bottom one covered in one thin layer of primer.
-I didn’t want to cover it too thick because I liked that leather pattern and wanted it to be still visible.
+Here is that bottom one from the picture above covered in one thin layer of primer.
+I didn’t want to cover it too thickly because I liked that leather pattern and wanted it to stay visible.
 Since all the hinges were rusty anyway I just painted over those too.
-If you put a bottle of can in the suitcase when you are almost finished you can paint that little edge underneath the lid too.
+If you put a bottle or can in the suitcase when you are almost finished to keep the lid open slightly, you can paint that little edge underneath the lid too.

 I think painting these old suitcases is just the easiest and most rewarding thing ever.
 They really come alive again.
 So don’t worry and just do it, there is no science to it.